ministryofjustice/cloud-platform-terraform-s3-bucket/README.md

 Terraform module that will create an S3 bucket in AWS with relevant user account that will have access to bucket.

-The bucket created will use ${team_name}-${bucket_identifier} as the bucket name to ensure that the bucket created is globally unique and avoid name clashes.
+The bucket created will prefix the business unit tag and your team name as the bucket name.
+This ensures that the bucket created is globally unique and avoids name clashes.

+bucket name = ${business-unit}-${team_name}-${bucket_identifier}

 ## Usage